-- A 10-minute power nap, when sleepy on the road, gives you more sustainable energy than any energy drink, including coffee.
+- A 10-minute power nap, when sleepy on the road, gives you more sustainable energy than any energy drink.

 - A 10-mile hike in Death Valley, in 47 °C weather at 11:30am, was my most brilliant idea.
 It got more interesting when closer to the end, already somewhat exhausted, we got lost.
 We inadvertently trespassed a sign of "Do not trespass, potential mine bombs leftover."
-When we reverted back and realized where we had gotten, my partner had a small panic attack.
-She survived, and our relationship did too!
+When we reverted back and realized where we had gotten, my girlfriend had a small panic attack.

 - I took cold showers in all the places we stayed.
-Portland, Maine; Dillon, Colorado; and Chicago, Illinois were the coldest, like sharp diamonds in your skin.
+Maine, the Rocky Mountains and Chicago were the coldest.
+Like sharp diamonds in your skin.